kamalbuilds/PaywithGHO/README.md

 ![Screenshot 2](https://github.com/kamalbuilds/PaywithGHO/assets/77395788/7d3e6366-4f20-4994-b1f0-d3c392e459ac)

-Explore the power of PaywithGHO for a seamless and efficient payment experience with GHO Tokens.
+Explore the power of PaywithGHO for a seamless and efficient payment experience with GHO Tokens, now enhanced with the groundbreaking GHOx Super Token on Superfluid.